feratur/WmiFileBrowser/README.md

  > **PropertyNames** - an array of the names of the available properties of the object.

- > The method **'GetPropertyValue'** provided with the name of the property should be used to retrieve the value of the property.
+ > The method **GetPropertyValue** provided with the name of the property should be used to retrieve the value of the property.

 **WmiFileBrowser** object also has a number of settable properties: